-LG G5 review in-depth
+LG G5 full review

 Alongside the Galaxy S7, the LG G5 is one of the biggest phones (not literally) to launch in 2016 – and we're not just talking in the Android world.
 It's one of the heavyweights and LG will be looking to set the market alight with the G5's alternative and innovative modular design.